abdnh/anki-editor-highlighter/README.md

 If you're technical enough, you can also tell the add-on to treat terms as [regex](https://www.rexegg.com/) patterns by checking in the checkbox under the _Flags_ column.
 Here you can also specify flags such as `i` to match text in a case-insensitive manner.

 By default, the add-on only highlights terms in the editor, but you can change it by checking the _Highlight terms when reviewing too_ option.
+Note that this will only work if you opened the note at least once in the editor.
+This might be changed in the future.

 ## Known Issues